sid21g/PyData-Delhi-Bot/README.md

 * Clone this repository to by running git clone `https://github.com/realslimshanky/PyData-Delhi-Bot.git`
 * Open Terminal and get inside the repository folder by running `cd PyData-Delhi-Bot`
 * Install `pipenv` by running `pip install pipenv`
+* To install all other requirements simply run `pipenv install -r requirements.txt`
 * Run the program by `pipenv run python pydelhi.py` and follow the instructions if mentioned.